jdmonin/JSettlers2/doc/Readme.developer.md

   bots, currently active/total games from `*STATS*` cmd, client versions, any errors, etc
 - Per-game thread/message queue at server (use SOCMessageForGame.getGame)
+- New game/modding/scenarios: Optional simple map file format for board layout and game options (suggested in github issue #46 by kotc)
 - HTML5 client (see v3 branch for protobuf/JSON over websockets and preliminary
   observer-only start on that work)
 - Cities & Knights support